 Long Wharf Theatre’s mission is to create theatre of the highest quality that inspires reflection and discourse about each of us and the world in which we live.

 anniversary season.
-We plan to use our golden anniversary to accomplish four
+We used our golden anniversary to accomplish four

 objectives: reaffirm our primacy as a key cultural asset in the region;

 celebrate our legacy; establish ongoing investments and initiatives in artistic